-How can you assess your relationship based on this paradigm?
-Ask each other to rate, from zero to ten, (zero being “never” and ten being “all the time”) how much you both feel each of the six mentioned aspects of emotional safety from each other.
+Do a quick mini-assessment on your own relationship.
+Ask each other to rate, from zero to ten, (zero being “never” and ten being “all the time”) how much you both feel each of the seven mentioned aspects of emotional safety from each other.

 1) Respect: How respected do you feel by each other?
 People who report low levels of respect often experience criticism or judgment from the other.

-3) Understood: How much do you feel understood by each other?
-People with low levels of understanding from the other report frustration around their partner not getting them or twisting their words into an entirely different meaning.
+4) Understood: How much do you feel understood by each other?
+People with low levels of understanding from the other report frustration around their partner not getting them or twisting their words into a different meaning.

-4) Validation: How much do you feel validated by each other?
+5) Validation: How much do you feel validated by each other?
 Low levels of validation are problematic to any relationship in that one or both don’t feel that their partner gets what they’re saying.
-Its one step beyond understanding and it doesn’t require the partner to necessarily agree with them.
+It’s one step beyond understanding and it doesn’t require the partner to necessarily agree with them.

-5) Empathy: How much do you feel empathy from each other?
-A low number here is probably the most troubling of the six aspects in that a lack of empathy in a relationship means a lack of attunement to the others feelings.
+6) Empathy: How much do you feel empathy from each other?
+A low number here is probably the most troubling of the seven aspects in that a lack of empathy in a relationship means a lack of care to the others feelings, which is hurtful.

-6) Love: How much do you feel loved by each other?
-This encapsulates and reflects the state of the previous five.
+7) Love: How much do you feel loved by each other?
+This encapsulates and reflects the state of the previous six.
 Couples who report low levels of feeling loved by the other typically have low numbers in the other aspects.
-If this line of questioning proves to be too difficult for the relationship to handle on your own, find a local couples therapists to help.
-Sometimes there are deeper areas of prior experience to be explored and learning new communication tools.
+If this line of questioning proves to be too difficult for the relationship to handle on your own, seek couples counseling.
+Sometimes there is a need for deeper exploration and learning new communication tools.
 The greatest evidence of change in the relationship are these numbers going up – and they can!1